 The two components of Fill-It epoxy flexible wood filler are slightly different colours in order to aid in mixing.
 The mixed colour is off-white, but may be coloured if required.The two components are designed to mix one to one by volume.
 When mixed they become a gel which may be smoothed and worked to a feather edge.
 After one to two hours in moderate weather it begins to harden, and cures overnight.
 As soon as it does not gum up the paper it may be sanded, and primers or paints applied.
 It is easily carved or drilled, and screws may be driven into pilot holes without cracking.
 It has sufficient compressive strength that it maybe be used to fill defects in ferro-cement boat hulls, and sufficient flexibility that it is suitable for wooden beams, windows and sills, doors or other parts of wood buildings as well as wood or fibreglass boat hull repair.

 In order to ensure good adhesion of Fill-It epoxy filler to a surface, the first application should be a thin film smeared forcefully against the surface.
 An additional quantity may then be applied to build up to the required thickness.
-The uncured material may be tooled smooth and level by placing a clean new piece of clear 4-mil or 6-mil (4 – 6 thousands of an inch, or the thickness of a piece of 80 – 120 g/sq m paper) polyethylene sheet over the uncured material and using a squeegee or other tool to smooth the filler through the plastic.
+The uncured material may be tooled smooth and level by placing a clean new piece of clear 4-mil or 6-mil (4 – 6 thousands of an inch, 100 – 150 microns, or 0.1 – 0.15 of a mm, or the thickness of a piece of 80 – 120 g/sq m paper) polyethylene sheet (In the UK this relates to a decent quality carrier bag – a ‘bag for life’ if you will) over the uncured material and using a squeegee or other tool to smooth the filler through the plastic.
 Leave the plastic film in place until the filler has cured, when the plastic film may easily be peeled off.
-In order to ensure adhesion of whatever primer or paint is to be applied next, it is recommended that Fill-It epoxy flexible wood filler be sanded before painting.
+In order to ensure adhesion of whatever primer or paint is to be applied next, it is recommended that Fill-It epoxy flexible wood filler be sanded, and then lightly over coated with Smiths CPES, before painting.

 Working and Cure times